watermint/sharinbai/README.md

    Please enter the industry for the folder structure:
    ```

    Please enter your desired industry.
-You may enter a general industry such as “Construction,” or a more specific industry such as “Civil engineering contractor specializing in tunnel construction.”
+You may enter a general industry such as "Construction," or a more specific industry such as "Civil engineering contractor specializing in tunnel construction."

 2. **Role** - Optional contextual information